joaolopes15/prog-proj/README.md

 SVGElements.hpp:

-- this file implements classes and functions that construct an ellipse, circle, rectangle, polygon, polyline and line objects, transforms and draws them in the png image.
+- this file defines classes and functions that construct an ellipse, circle, rectangle, polygon, polyline and line objects, transforms and draws them in the png image.

 readSVG.cpp

-- this file implements logic
+- this file implements the reading logic for the conversion of svg files to png images for all types of elements (ellipses, circles, rectangles, polygons, polylines and lines).